- How often does your team submit a piece of content for edits, only to spend an extensive amount of time reworking it?

 - Break down silos so your team knows exactly where their role falls in the content creation process.

-- Put a strategic content workflow plan in place will save time and improve results.
+- Put a strategic content workflow plan in place that will save time and improve results.

 - Team members frequently forget what each status means.